th-schwarz/CKEditor.Java/README.md

 More informations can be found [here](http://th-schwarz.github.com/CKEditor.Java/).

-ckeditor.java is distributed under the [GPL](http://www.gnu.org/licenses/gpl.html) and [MIT](http://en.wikipedia.org/wiki/MIT_License) Open Source licenses.
+CKEditor.Java is distributed under the [GPL](http://www.gnu.org/licenses/gpl.html) and [MIT](http://en.wikipedia.org/wiki/MIT_License) Open Source licenses.
 This **dual copyleft licensing model** is flexible and allows you to choose the license that is best suited for your needs.
 The Open Source licenses are intended for:

 * Integrating CKEditor.Java into Open Source software.
 * Personal and educational use of CKEditor.Java.